 At Tokyo Tech, what is learned in class is immediately verified with experiments.
 You can learn for the first time the fun of working with your hands, discover why something is not working well, and feel the joy of getting exactly the result you predicted.
 You will also discover the importance of teamwork during experiments.

-Conduct stimulating experiments that kindle your creative appetite.
+Conduct stimulating experiments that kindle your creativity.

 At Tokyo Tech, the hopes and expectations of new students are further expanded.

 We provide courses that expose students to the depth and wonder of science and technology, as well as provide motivation to pursue study in a specialized field within science and engineering.
-For example, the Frontiers of Science and Technology Course lets you directly hear from leading Tokyo Tech researchers, Nobel Prize-level scientists, and industry experts with a creative edge, and experience lectures that feature creative discussions and live experiments.
+For example, the Frontiers of Science and Technology Course lets you hear directly from leading Tokyo Tech researchers, Nobel Prize-level scientists, and industry experts with a creative edge, and experience lectures that feature creative discussions and live experiments.

-These courses are held in the Tokyo Tech Lecture Theater, established in 2015, which is designed like a roman theater with a stage at the lowest tier where lecturers give talks and perform experiments.
+These courses are held in the Tokyo Tech Lecture Theatre, established in 2015, which is designed like a roman theater with a stage at the lowest tier where lecturers give talks and perform experiments.

 Asking why you should learn science and technology and how you can utilize that knowledge is the first step to self-discovery.

 The Tokyo Tech Visionary Project is the first of the Key Courses in liberal arts.
 This course encourages self-discovery and aims to motivate students to set individual goals so they can envision their own path throughout liberal arts studies at the undergraduate level.

 The course alternates between lectures by energetic, influential lecturers, and work in groups of around 25.